CIS-566-Fall-2021/hw02-raymarching-sdfs/README.md

 ## Project Description

 This project uses Signed Distance Functions (as opposed to explicit geometry) to define a scene.
-Raysmarching is used to determine pixel colors.
+Ray marching is used to determine pixel colors.
 The project uses WebGL and was coded with TypeScript and GLSL in Visual Studio Code.

 ## Implementation Details